 WHAT IS A CONTINUING DISABILITY REVIEW?

 We call this review a Continuing Disability Review (CDR).
-The law requires us to perform a medical CDR approximately every three years, unless we determine you have a condition that we expect will improve sooner than that.
-However, if you have a condition that is not expected to improve, we will still review your case, but not as often as every three years
+The law requires us to perform a medical CDR approximately every 3 years, unless we determine you have a condition that we expect will improve sooner than that.
+However, if you have a condition that is not expected to improve, we will still review your case, but not as often as every 3 years.

 |We also review your income, resources, and living arrangements to ensure you still meet the non-medical requirements.
 We call this periodic review a redetermination.
 For more information on SSI redeterminations, see our chapter on REDETERMINATIONS.|